hokkanen/st-mq/README.md

 ## Setup (standalone)

 ### SmartThings
-In SmartThigns, install [MQTTDevices](https://github.com/toddaustin07/MQTTDevices) edge driver, set the correct IP for the device where the MQTT broker is running, and subscribe to `to_st/heat/action` topic and listen for `heaton`/`heatoff` messages.
+In SmartThigns, install [MQTTDevices](https://github.com/toddaustin07/MQTTDevices) edge driver, set the correct IP for the device where the MQTT broker is running, and subscribe to `from_stmq/heat/action` topic and listen for `heaton`/`heatoff` messages.

 ### Config
-The root directory contains [config.json](config.json) file which needs to be modified.
+The root directory contains [config.json](config.json) file in which the `options` section needs to be updated.
 In the config, fill in geolocation information, temperature-to-heating-hours mapping array, MQTT broker details, and the required API keys and SmartThings device IDs for the temperature sensors.
-For more information, check the HASS translations [file](translations/en.yaml).
+For more information, check the [HASS translations file](translations/en.yaml).

 To collect consumption data from local Easee devices, Easee authentication and device information is required as well.
 Giving Easee login credentials in place of the actual tokens works also, ie, "access_token" = "username" and "refresh_token" = "pw".
 If these authentication details are not provided, Easee consumption data is not collected.